 Té de cacao 100 g

-Cocoa almond shells after roasting, they have a chocolate aroma and flavor and are perfect for infusion.
+Cocoa bean shells after roasting, they have a chocolate aroma and flavor and are perfect for infusions.

 35 Bolivianos